 Tissue engineering is the process of creating functioning tissues by combining scaffolds, cells, and physiologically active substances.
 It arose from the research and development of biomaterials.
 The goal of is to build functioning structures that can be used to replace, preserve, or improve damaged tissues or entire organs.
 The FDA has approved engineered tissues such as artificial skin and cartilage, but their use in human patients is currently limited.

 What does a Tissue Engineer Do?

 Tissue engineers work in the field of biomedical engineering, which encompasses a wide range of disciplines.
-Tissue engineers are part of a larger network of engineers, not just in the biomedical field.
+They are part of a larger network of engineers, not just in the biomedical field.
 They produce tissues in laboratories to replace or repair human parts and organs.
-This page will cover Tissue Engineering’s career prospects, scope, job opportunities, eligibility, top companies, and more.
+This page will cover their career prospects, scope, job opportunities, eligibility, top companies, and more.

 - Your qualifications include medical engineering, biology, math, and science.

 - Students can choose from a variety of fields such as biology, chemistry, engineering, and other relevant fields.
-Tissue engineers can advance their careers by earning a master’s degree in Tissue Engineering and continuing their study at a recognised university.
+They can advance their careers by earning a master’s degree in Tissue Engineering and continuing their studies at a recognised university.